LiyuanSilviaZhao/code-refactor-hw1/README copy.md

 * Repository contains multiple descriptive commit messages.@@@@

-* Repository contains quality README file with description, screenshot, and link to deployed application. ????????
+* Repository contains quality README file with description, screenshot??????????, and link to deployed application.

 ## Review

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application.   ?????

-* The URL of the GitHub repository, with a unique name and a README that describes the project.
+* The URL of the GitHub repository, with a unique name and a README that describes the project.     ??????

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.